EthanHeilman/ethanheilman.github.io/x/31/post.md

 If the missile burns 1 fuel $1/3$ of time and 2 fuel $2/3$ of the time, $(m_1=1/3,m_2=2/3)$.
 It doesn't matter what strategy the laser chooses, the laser win probability will be:
 $$ 1/3 \cdot 1/3 + 1/2 \cdot 2/3 \cdot 2/3=1/9+4/18=1/3.$$

 A better strategy for the missile is to burn 1 fuel $1/3$ of time and 2 fuel $2/3$ of the time, $(m_1=1/3,m_2=2/3)$.
-Under this strategy ut doesn't matter what strategy the laser chooses, the laser win probability will be:
+Under this strategy it doesn't matter what strategy the laser chooses, the laser win probability will be:
 $$ 1/3 \cdot 1/3 + 1/2 \cdot 2/3 \cdot 2/3=1/9+4/18=1/3.$$
 and if the laser wins $1/3$ of the time, the missile wins $2/3$ of the time.
 This is also true in the other direction, if the laser uses this strategy, guessing 1 fuel $1/3$ of the time and 2 fuel $2/3$ of the time, it will always win $1/3$ of the time regardless of what strategy the missile chooses.
 This property of a game is called a [Nash Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium).
 We graph it below.
 Notice the line for $2/3$ is the same for all strategies.